Micro Macrame Rose Origin — Adriana Lazzari’s Rosellina

 Why This Book Is Still Important Today

-You learn to build and adapt your own motifs.
+Helps you build and adapt your own motifs

 Where Can You Buy It?